Holiday gift recommendations – books for adults and children that will inspire travel.

 Books for Adults

 Discover Canada: 100 Inspiring Outdoor Adventures by Leigh McAdam of Hike, Bike Travel is at the top of my list this holiday season.
 This is an excellent resource for anyone who wants to explore Canada with carefully selected adventures in each of the provinces and territories that are rated from easy to difficult.
 Whether you are an experienced outdoors-person like Leigh or a more timid explorer such as myself, you are sure to find an adventure that inspires you to explore the great Canadian outdoors.
-(Leigh is also offering 20% off to any of my readers who purchase the book from her website – more information here.)

 The Travel Mamas’ Guide by Colleen Lanin from the popular Travel Mamas website provides both inspiration and practical advice on how to vacation with babies and children…and stay sane!
 The book makes a great gift for any parent or caregiver of babies or young children who needs reassurance that traveling with kids is possible and who is looking for practical tips and planning information to make the experience a smooth and enjoyable one.